Standing Committee Nominations

 What is a Standing Committee

-A Standing Committee function as the Diocesan Board of Directors and consists of 7 members, 3 lay members, 3 clergy members, and the Bishop.
+A Standing Committee functions as the Diocesan Board of Directors and consists of seven members: three elected lay members, three elected clergy members, and the Bishop.
+Read about our current Standing Committee

 What does the Standing Committee do?